Éder Aleixo

-Éder Aleixo de Assis (/pt-BR/; born 25 May 1957) is a Brazilian former footballer.

-He played as a left winger, and as a forward, most notably with Atlético Mineiro in the Campeonato Brasileiro and with the Brazil national team.
-He also played for Palmeiras and Grêmio, among other teams.
-A few years later, he transferred to Turkey, where he played for Malatyaspor during 1988–89 season, along with Carlos and Serginho.
+Éder Aleixo de Assis (/pt-BR/; born 25 May 1957), commonly known as Éder, is a Brazilian former footballer.
+A left winger and forward, he is best known for his spells with Atlético Mineiro in the Campeonato Brasileiro and for representing the Brazil national team.
+He also played for Grêmio, Palmeiras and several other clubs.
+In the 1988–89 season, he played in Turkey for Malatyaspor, alongside fellow Brazilians Carlos and Serginho.